clinical-meteor/cookbook/cookbook/punctuation.md

 ````

 In practice, you'll find that the majority of instances where semicolons are important involve linters, minification, eventmaps, and code involving anonymous functions.
 Here are some extra links for additional reading and research if you're interested.
-But suffice it to say... until you learn the rules of how the javascript V8 interpreter inserts semicolons, save yourself a bunch of headaches and add them in yourself.
+But suffice it to say... until you learn the rules of how the Javascript V8 interpreter inserts semicolons, save yourself a bunch of headaches and add them in yourself.

 [Stackoverflow - Why Use Semicolons](http://stackoverflow.com/questions/2399935/why-use-semicolon)
 [Javascript Semicolon Tutorial](http://www.howtocreate.co.uk/tutorials/javascript/semicolons)